Docker Deployment

 Using Docker Compose

-The TALER repository includes a production-ready docker-compose.yml file.
+The TALER Blockchain repository includes a production-ready docker-compose.yml file.

 docker-compose.yml: